 Now, let’s not take it to extremes.
 I am not seriously suggesting that the entirety of the Man Booker long list is composed of simpering attempts to appease a pretentious middle class readership with limited imaginations and Woolf’s derided aspirations of ‘money, fame, power, and prestige’.
 Not all of them, at least.
 And do bare in mind what I said above about the intent of readership.
 The books may (and often are) abounding with serious literary merit.
 I just question how engaged with the highbrow credentials the primary consumers (and I say consumers, not readers) of prestige prize-winning fiction are.
 Woolf (who I implicitly derided for snobbery but am now unapologetically backing) maintained that middlebrow and highbrow readers had the same books, but highbrow readers read them properly.

-The fact remains that prizes like the Man Booker select books that appeal to an established readership not on singularly literary grounds.
+The fact remains that prizes like the Man Booker select books because they appeal to an established readership, not on singularly literary grounds.
 They pick familiar content to please a market looking for a particular kind of product.
-This is not avantgarde, this is conservative.
+This is not avant garde, this is conservative.
 The fact that an oxymoron such as ‘commercial literary fiction’ exists is a stunningly frank admission of the middlebrow credentials of prestige fiction.
 By Dwight MacDonald’s definition, at least.